Is It Really Possible To Do Iceland On A Budget?

-Last updated on June 4th, 2023 at 09:59 pm
+Last updated on May 5th, 2024 at 10:28 pm

-With beautiful landscapes, but a hefty price tag, we’re all dying to know; is it possible to budget in Iceland?
 We’ve all seen the breathtaking landscapes, the art-strewn streets, and the smiling locals when we’ve googled “Iceland,” but are the costs ever advertised?
 When I traveled to Iceland solo, I was given advice by an American tour guide who had been living in Iceland for a few years.
 Revealing the ways locals save money, maybe it’s time tourists do the same.

 Adventure to Local Hot Springs